rm-bergmann/less-style-library/README.md

 A library of preset styles and mixins to help with faster CSS development.
 This LESS architecture is set up so it's namespaced with groups of re-usable mixins in Declarative format.

+LESS is declarative and evaluates stylesheets (it does not run like a script from top to bottom), therefore keep in mind that this library should be imported before all your application custom styles.
+LESS lazy loads variables so it will use the last variable definition in scope.

 # Install With NPM:
 * $ npm i --save-dev less-style-library
 * import the library in your application LESS file

+## Tip
+Create an imports.less file to import all your less files and import this library last - before all other LESS files.

 ```CSS
 @import '/path-to/node_modules/less-style-library/imports';
 ```

-LESS is declarative and evaluates stylesheets (it does not run like a script from top to bottom), therefore keep in mind that this library should be imported after all your application custom styles.

-## Tip
-Create an imports.less file to import all your less files and import this library last - after all other LESS files.

 Mixins are only compiled into a stylesheet when they are used, so bear in mind this library does not add filesize to your compilied CSS file.
+Only when you use a mixin, those specific styles are compiled.

 ## Available Color Variables:
 These are different shades to CSS default color variables (Except for black & white).
-You can override them in your app LESS file as long as the new LESS variables are declared before the mixin imports (Needs more testing)
+You can override them in your app LESS file as long as the new LESS variables are declared after the mixin imports.

 ```CSS
 @black